 - 2.4.
-The subject site comprises 23 ha of land.
-It is situated to the west of Stroud and Stonehouse and occupies an area immediately adjacent to Junction 13 where the M5 intersects the A419.
-Located to the south west side of the A419, the subject site is located within close proximity to the Stonehouse allocation, which obtained planning permission in 2016 for mixed use development comprising residential and employment land.
-Work has commenced on that site. - 2.5.
-The subject site is flat and low-lying.
-It comprises predominantly of large agricultural fields separated by hedgerows and trees along the respective boundary lines.
-Part of the southern parcel of the site is situated within the Industrial Heritage Conservation Area.
-Some of that land is also within Flood Zone 2/3.
-The site does not fall within any other landscape or environmental designations. - 2.6.
-In respect of landscape, a Landscape Sensitivity Assessment (LSA) was commissioned by Stroud District Council to support the 2017 SALA, and forms the evidence base for the adopted LP.
-Within the LSA, the subject site is divided into two; the area closest to the A419 has medium sensitivity to housing/business development, whilst the area immediately to the west has high sensitivity to employment development and medium/high sensitivity to residential development.
+The subject site is situated to the west of Stonehouse and occupies an area immediately adjacent to Junction 13 where the M5 intersects the A419.
+Comprising land to the north east side of the A419, the site is located immediately adjacent to the 'west of Stonehouse' allocation, which now has planning permission for mixed use development comprising of up to 1,350 dwellings and 9.3 hectares of employment land. - 2.5.
+The site is flat and low-lying given its proximity to the River Severn and comprises predominantly of large agricultural fields separated by hedgerows and trees along the respective boundary lines.
+The site does not fall within any landscape or environmental designations. - 2.6.
+In respect of landscape, a Landscape Sensitivity Assessment (LSA) was commissioned by Stroud District Council to support the 2017 SALA, and forms the evidence base for the LP.
+The northern parcel (identified as ST05) has medium/low sensitivity to housing/business development, the lowest landscape sensitivity of all land around Stonehouse.
+The site is the least sensitive in landscape terms in comparison to the remaining land around Stonehouse.
+The site falls within Flood Zone 1 and therefore there is no risk of flooding.